 When you hire Gibson Hill Personal Injury, we’ll thoroughly investigate what caused the accident and who was at fault.
 We’ll begin by collecting vital evidence, such as:

 Texas follows a fault system for auto accidents, which means the person who caused the crash is automatically liable for the resulting injuries and losses.
-We’ll review their insurance policy to determine how much coverage is available, and we’ll review the details of your case to estimate damages.
+We’ll review their insurance policy to determine how much coverage is available and review the details of your case to estimate damages.

 Contact an auto accident attorney from Gibson Hill about your car wreck today.